Climate refuges: 5 French cities where life will be good in 2050

 lyon futur ville.png

-Lyon, often confronted with intense heat waves, has taken the lead in limiting the consequences of global warming.
-With summers where extreme temperature peaks could reach 45°C, the metropolis has put in place unprecedented adaptation measures.
-These include massive greening of streets, roofs and facades, the installation of reflective pavements to limit heat reverberation, and the creation ofcool islands in every neighborhood.
+Lyon, often confronted with heat waves intense, has taken the lead in limiting the consequences of global warming.
+With summers where extreme temperature peaks could reach 45°C, the metropolis has implemented unprecedented adaptation measures.
+These include the massive greening of streets, roofs and facades, the installation of reflective pavements to limit heat reverberation, and the creation ofcool islands in every neighborhood.

-According to the French Ministry of Ecological Transition, Lyon is a model in terms of urban adaptation.
-These initiatives have reduced temperatures by several degrees in certain areas, offering residents a preserved quality of life.
+According to the Ministère de la Transition Écologique, Lyon is a model in terms of urban adaptation.
+These initiatives have reduced temperatures by several degrees in some areas, offering residents a quality of life preserved.
 The city is also very active on the economic front, with a strong development of projects in the green technology sector.

 • Extreme temperatures: Risks of 45°C summers, but with reductions in heat thanks to adaptation measures.